mpoegel/rsvp.pizza/README.md

 ## Installing

-Before installing rsvp.pizza, you'll need to get OAuth2 credentials for the Google Calendar API and create a Fauna database.
+Before installing rsvp.pizza, you'll need to get OAuth2 credentials for the Google Calendar API and initialize the database.

 ### How to get calendar credentials
 1. [Start here](https://support.google.com/googleapi/answer/6158849?hl=en&ref_topic=7013279) to create an OAuth Desktop Application.